Foreign policy of the Biden administration: Security concerns and Taiwan

 In November 2023, Biden and Xi met at the Filoli estate in Woodside, California.
-They agreed to restart cooperation on narcotics crackdowns, a military-to-military hotline, risk and safety management of AI, and increase commercial flights and student exchanges between the two countries, while Biden pledged not to change the U.S. stance of One China, or his concerns over improving China–Russia relations, or his shift toward economic nationalism amid a wave of tech export controls.
+They agreed to restart cooperation on narcotics crackdowns, a military-to-military hotline, risk and safety management of AI, and increase commercial flights and student exchanges between the two countries, while Biden pledged not to change the U.S. stance of One China, his concerns over improving China–Russia relations, or his shift toward economic nationalism amid a wave of tech export controls.

-On February 22, 2024, the U.S. State Department approved $75 million in weapons sale to Taiwan, the 13th such approval under the Biden administration.
-The announcement was made shortly prior to the arrival of a bipartisan U.S. House Select Committee on China delegation led by Mike Gallagher in Taiwan.
+In February 2024, the U.S. State Department approved $75 million in weapons sales to Taiwan, the 13th such approval under the Biden administration.
+The announcement was made shortly before the arrival of a bipartisan U.S. House Select Committee on China delegation led by Mike Gallagher in Taiwan.

 Hong Kong

-On December 17, 2023, the U.S. State Department again called for Jimmy Lai's release shortly before his trial was set to begin.
+In December 2023, the U.S. State Department again called for Jimmy Lai's release shortly before his trial was set to begin.
 Spokesperson Matthew Miller said: "We urge Beijing and Hong Kong authorities to respect press freedom in Hong Kong.
 Actions that stifle press freedom and restrict the free flow of information – as well as Beijing and local authorities’ changes to Hong Kong's electoral system that reduce direct voting and preclude independent and pro-democracy party candidates from participating – have undermined Hong Kong's democratic institutions and harmed Hong Kong's reputation as an international business and financial hub."

-On March 29, 2024, the U.S. Secretary of State Antony Blinken stated upon issuing the annual Hong Kong Policy Act report: "This year, I have again certified that Hong Kong does not warrant treatment under U.S. laws in the same manner as the laws were applied to Hong Kong before July 1, 1997.
+In March 2024, the U.S. Secretary of State Antony Blinken stated upon issuing the annual Hong Kong Policy Act report: "This year, I have again certified that Hong Kong does not warrant treatment under U.S. laws in the same manner as the laws were applied to Hong Kong before July 1, 1997.
 This year’s report catalogs the intensifying repression and ongoing crackdown by PRC and Hong Kong authorities on civil society, media, and dissenting voices, including through the issuance of bounties and arrest warrants for more than a dozen pro-democracy activists living outside Hong Kong.
 In response, the Department of State is announcing that it is taking steps to impose new visa restrictions on multiple Hong Kong officials responsible for the intensifying crackdown on rights and freedoms, pursuant to Section 212(a)(3)(C) of the Immigration and Nationality Act."